maiqueb/ovirt-security-groups-demo/README.md

 ansible-playbook -i localhost update_ports.yml --extra-vars="sec_groups=<web_security_group_id>,<icmp_security_group_id>"
 ```

-### Semantic based access scenario
+### Group membership based access scenario
 The following ASCII diagram portrays an example on how security groups can be
 used to achieve an advanced configuration where some VMs can access a service
 whereas others cannot.
 It uses the *remote_group_id* security group rule
-parameter to achieve semantic based access to the web service, based on group
+parameter to provide access to the web service, based on group membership.
-membership.

 ```
        +---------------+